Magnolia wilsonii

 What's the taxonomical classification of Magnolia wilsonii?

-Magnolia wilsonii belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within this lineage, it is categorized under the class Equisetopsida and the subclass Magnoliidae.
-Following the hierarchical structure of botanical classification, it falls under the order Magnoliales and is a member of the family Magnoliaceae.
-Finally, the plant is situated within the genus Magnolia, specifically identified by the species epithet wilsonii.
+Magnolia wilsonii belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
+Moving through its hierarchical lineage, it is categorized under the class Equisetopsida and the subclass Magnoliidae.
+The plant falls under the order Magnoliales and is a member of the family Magnoliaceae.
+Finally, it is defined by its specific genus, Magnolia, and its unique species designation, wilsonii.

 | Taxonomic Rank | Classification |